Need Professional Help? Talk to an Estate Planning Attorney.

 Death With Dignity in Missouri

-Missouri is considering an aid-in-dying bill that would allow terminally ill patients to request life-ending medication.
+In 2025, Missouri failed to pass an aid-in-dying law that would have allowed terminally ill patients to request life-ending medication.

 In recent years there has been a dramatic increase in the number of states considering death with dignity laws.
 Sometimes called "medical aid in dying," "assisted suicide," or "right to die" initiatives, these laws make it possible for terminally ill patients to use prescribed medication to end their lives peacefully rather than suffering a difficult death.